 Going part and parcel with Ayurveda are the herbal medications, fusions of plants and/ or plant parts such as roots, bulbs, bark, flowers, blossoms, seeds, sap, stems, fruit, leaves, or buds.
 From ancient times, a multitude of herbs, some indigenous and others not quite so, have been recognized for their unique medicinal properties.
 It’s estimated that over 70,000 plants with therapeutic benefits have been used at one time or other.
 EDB eMARKETPLACE offers a whole range of Ayurvedic & Herbal products for sale online.
 Explore the product collections of our vendors below.

 Because Ayurveda focuses on healing the body, mind and soul, it’s widely regarded as a more holistic treatment system in comparison with the Western medicine.
 Also, akin to Ayurveda are some specialised spas and wellness treatment centres.
 Sri Lanka is home to a steadily growing network of Specialised Ayurvedic & Therapy Centres that stand as follows at the moment.

 To produce qualified and skilled practitioners of Ayurveda, Sri Lanka operates a number of Ayurvedic teaching hospitals.
-Also, there is an effective regulation system in place to ensure the quality of service and proper code of ethics observed by all practitioners, therapists and support staff in these organisations.
+Also, there is an effective regulatory system in place to ensure the quality of service and proper code of ethics observed by all practitioners, therapists, and support staff in these organisations.

 As the world population ages and emphasis is placed more and more on the natural and organic medication that’s free from side effects, Ayurvedic medicine gains in popularity leading to an explosion in demand.
 With a sound and comprehensive strategy, Sri Lanka enjoys the opportunity to harness massive potential in this service segment in the foreseeable future.